webdriverio/webdriverio/docs/TypeScript.md

 }
 ```

-Please avoid importing webdriverio or @wdio/sync explicitly. `WebdriverIO` and `WebDriver` typings are accessible from anywhere once added to types in `tsconfig.json`.
+Please avoid importing webdriverio or @wdio/sync explicitly. `WebdriverIO` and `WebDriver` types are accessible from anywhere once added to types in `tsconfig.json`.

+### Typed Configuration

 You can even use a typed configuration if you desire.
 All you have to do is create a plain js config file that registers typescript and requires the typed config: